All Episodes

 And people watch that and they say, I don't want to pay attention to the media anymore.

-I think the media is so abusively biased and corrupt, and I think you know, look at there was a poll out last week or the week before that showed that Donald Trump is trusted more than the media.
+And I think, you know, look at, there was a poll out last week or the week before that showed that Donald Trump is trusted more than the media.

 And why do you think that is, Ryan?

-I mean it speaks volumes.
+I mean, it speaks volumes.

 People can see it a mile away.

-I mean a couple of things.
+I mean, a couple of things.

 By the way, my ratings have never been higher.

-And I'm not saying that br and with braggadocia.
+And I'm not saying that with Braggadocia.

 I'm really not.